Lake Kapowsin Aquatic Reserve

 The lake supports a range of native and stocked sport fish, including coho salmon, steelhead, cutthroat salmon, rainbow trout, largemouth bass, yellow perch, rock bass, black crappie, bluegill, pumpkinseed sunfish, walleye, and bullhead catfish.

 The Friends of Lake Kapowsin Aquatic Reserve (FOLK) committee organizes volunteer trail maintenance and trash clean-ups, performs community outreach and serves as stewards of the reserve.
 The committee includes interested community members, recreational users, government agencies and non-profit organizations that work to implement the Lake Kapowsin Aquatic Reserve Management Plan goals and objectives.
-For volunteer opportunities and more information on how to get involved visit the Lake Kapowsin committee website.

 Science and Monitoring